 The devotional book “Only one thing is needed” going worldwide.

-For the cover we were allowed to use Jørn Henrik Olsen’s painted serie about the burning bush.
+For the cover, we were allowed to use Jørn Henrik Olsen’s painted line of paintings about the burning bush.
 See more of his pictures here.

 The English edition of the book has been used in several places, but particularly in the Seaman’s Mission in Norway.

 Seaman’s Mission in Norway reaches out to the crews of cruise ships.
 These crews are often off on the ships for long periods when they can not reach home.
 Seaman’s Mission provides a cafe with an internet these.
 In the café can also be found literature and held talks over faith and Jesus.
 Read more from the work in among others the city of Stavanger here.

 Spain – and South America

 The Spanish version is used both in Spain, Peru / Bolivia, Uruguay, Venezuela, Paraguay and even Brazil.

 I 2014 it was translated into Spanish by DBM in cooperation with the mission organization Sarepta in Norway.
 It is still in 4 volumes and with the same cover.
 Sarepta operates a mission work in Spain for both Spaniards and immigrants in Spain, especially from Peru and Bolivia, but also from Morocco.
 A Bolivian Christian did take part in the translation to make sure the language became the best possible for native.
 As the postage to South America is rather expensive, the idea arose to also get the books printed there.

 This led to the printing of a large lot in Lima, Peru.
 These were circulated to both Danish ELM, Norwegian ELM , Norwegian Lekmanns Misjon, Norwegian Lutheran Misjon and a Baptist mission organization Latin Link in Lima and a Danish missionary in the Pentecostal church in Truilljo,